Wrapper function

 A wrapper function is a function (another word for a subroutine) in a software library or a computer program whose main purpose is to call a second subroutine or a system call with little or no additional computation.
-Wrapper functions are used to make writing computer programs easier by abstracting away the details of a subroutine's underlying implementation.
+Wrapper functions simplify writing computer programs by abstracting the details of a subroutine's implementation.

 Purpose

 Wrapper functions are a means of delegation and can be used for a number of purposes.